This page was reviewed under our medical and editorial policy by

 Problems that may potentially develop after insertion of a catheter or port are infections, blood clots or blockages, and movement or leakage of the catheter or port.
 Specifically:

 Ports and catheters, though accomplishing similar things, require different care.
-Your cancer care team may guide you through how to take proper care of your catheter or port.
+The cancer care team may guide the patient through how to take proper care of the catheter or port.

 Since the port is entirely under the skin, the site of insertion heals over.
 The implanted port should be flushed out about once a month when not in use, but otherwise doesn’t require any special attention.
-You may be able to bathe, shower and swim as usual.
-Your care team may provide specific instructions, so you know when you can return to normal activities after its placement.
+The patient may be able to bathe, shower and swim as usual.
+The care team may provide specific instructions, so the patient knows when he or she can return to normal activities after its placement.
 A special needle is used to access the port when medication delivery or a flushing procedure is needed.
 This feels the same as any needle going into the skin, so it may be a little uncomfortable.

-Your care team may provide specific instructions about how often to flush the area with fluids, when and how to change the bandage, and other recommended care for your catheter or port.
+The care team may provide specific instructions about how often to flush the area with fluids, when and how to change the bandage, and other recommended care for the catheter or port.

 Make sure to examine the site of insertion for anything out of the ordinary.
-Call your care team if you notice:
+Call the care team if any of the following occur:

 Catheters are removed by a medical professional.
 The tube is lightly tugged on until it loosens and then carefully pulled out.
 Usually, this is painless, and no numbing medication is necessary.